 Here is a video of the astronomical clock in Prague ringing in the hour.

-Tips for Visiting Prague’s Astronomical Clock
+Tips for Visiting the Astronomical Clock in Prague

-- The clock can be found on the southern wall of Old Town City Hall in Prague’s Old Town Square.
+Location: Prague’s famous clock can be found on the southern wall of Old Town City Hall in Prague’s Old Town Square.

 - Keep your belongings close during the clock’s performance.
 Many people all huddled together, distracted by the show, makes the perfect setting for pickpockets to do their thing.